 Gillmore, G. K., Crockett, R. G. M., Phillips, P. S., Denman, A. R. and Groves-Kirkby, C. J. (2007) Short versus long-term domestic radon testing and the influence of tides in the UK.
-Tenth Annual UK Review Meeting on Outdoor and Indoor Air Pollution Research, Cranfield University, 1-2 May 2007.
+In: Proceedings of the Tenth Annual UK Review Meeting on Outdoor and Indoor Air Pollution Research.
 Silsoe: Institute of Environment and Health, Cranfield University.
-9781861941299.
+9781861941299. pp. 99-101.

 Gillmore, G. K., Crockett, R. G. M., Phillips, P. S., Denman, A. R. and Groves-Kirkby, C. J.